sophie-fc-yin/clickmoment/DEPLOYMENT.md

 4. Trigger a new deployment (push to GitHub or manually redeploy)

 **The build script will automatically inject the new URL into your frontend during the build process.**

+**Recommendation**: Use a custom domain to avoid this step entirely.

 ### Multiple Environments